Subject: Economics

 This topic examines how India’s economy evolved through diverse historical phases—from ancient trade networks and medieval guild systems to colonial exploitation and the mixed-economy model after independence.
 It highlights the shift from a largely agrarian base to one that is gradually industrializing and modernizing.
 Understanding these transitions is vital for grasping structural challenges like the informal sector’s dominance, persistent income inequalities, and the quest for balanced regional development.
 For exam preparation, focus on major policy turning points—like land reforms, industrialization strategies, and how global factors influenced domestic growth trajectories.

-View QuestionWhich of the following is an example of a non-renewable resource?
+View QuestionWhich of the following is an example of a renewable resource?

-View QuestionWhat is “inflation targeting”?
+View QuestionWhat is “quantitative easing”?

-View QuestionWhich of the following is NOT a function of the World Trade Organization (WTO)?
+View QuestionWhich of the following is a feature of a command economy?

 View QuestionWhat is meant by “crowding out” in economics?

-View QuestionWhich of the following causes demand-pull inflation?
+View QuestionWhich of the following is considered a public good?

 View Question